We want to hear from you. You're viewing the newest version of the Library's website. Please send us your feedback!

 You should see a list of articles that feature the test that you are searching for.
 In some cases, there is a copy of the test that was used in the study attached to the article.

-TRELLIS will allow you to search for books on psychological assessment for the topic or population that interests you.
+Omni, the library catalogue will allow you to search for books on psychological assessment for the topic or population that interests you.
 You can search using the ADVANCED “Keyword anywhere” search.
 Books on testing often have words like "assessment,” “instruments,” “measurement,” “researching,” "scaling,” or “testing” in the titles, chapter titles, subject headings, or description.
 If you’d like to search for these items, type in broad keywords (like “personality,” “women,” or “intelligence”), and add words like “assessment” or “measurement” to your search.
 Remember to “truncate” your search so that the catalog will find all forms of the root word.
-For instance, a TRELLIS search for “assess?” will find books that have “assessment” or “assessing” in the title.

 Tests and Measures in the Social Sciences by Helen Hough.
 Free online and available on the University of Texas -Arlington’s site.
 Contains references to more than 10,000 tests published in more than 100 different books.
-After you find a citation to a book, you can check TRELLIS to see if any of the libraries in TUG own it.
+After you find a citation to a book, you can check OMNI to try and borrow a copy.

 Another resource is the Directory of Unpublished Experimental Mental Measures (8 volumes, Washington, DC: APA, 1974-present).
 This directory lists instruments printed in about 35 of the top Psychology journals.